Mariooo7/Mariooo7/README.md

 ### 🎮 **My Project**

-I developed a web-based game.
+I developed a prompt-based ai game.
 Feel free to check it out and leave a star if you like it!

 <p align="center">
   <a href="https://picture-talk-game.cyou" target="_blank">